In this paper we take a critical look at...

 Tel. - 202-298-3000 | Email - mjenkins (at) forest-trends.org

-Michael is President of Forest Trends.
+Michael Jenkins is the founding President and CEO of Forest Trends.
 From 1989-1999, he was the Associate Director for the Global Security and Sustainability Program of the MacArthur Foundation.
-Michael's responsibilities with the Program included all grant-making in Latin America and the Caribbean, as well as overarching program management.
 In 1998, Michael was in a joint appointment as a Senior Forestry Advisor to the World Bank.
-Before entering the MacArthur Foundation, he worked for three years as an agroforester in Haiti with the USAID Agroforestry Outreach Program.
-Previous to that, he worked with a Washington-based development organization, Appropriate Technology International, as a technical advisor.
+Before entering the MacArthur Foundation, he worked for three years as an agro-forester in Haiti with the USAID Agroforestry Outreach Program.
+Previous to that, he was a technical advisor for a Washington-based development organization, Appropriate Technology International.
 In the late 1970s, Michael was a Peace Corps volunteer in Paraguay working in agriculture, apiculture, and forestry projects.
-He has traveled and worked throughout Latin America, Asia and parts of Africa, and speaks Spanish, French, Portuguese, Creole and Guaraní.
-Michael has contributed to a number of books and articles, and with Island Press published "The Business of Sustainable Forestry: Strategies for an Industry in Transition".
-He holds a Master's of Forest Science from Yale University.
+He has traveled and worked throughout Latin America, Asia and parts of Africa, and speaks Spanish, French, Portuguese, Creole, and Guaraní.

 Tel. - 240-505-9105 | Email - tagardy (at) forest-trends.org